 Adults learn to internalize and practice their leadership skills in this backcountry conference which hones the skills taught in Wood Badge for the 21st Century in an outdoor experiential learning environment.
 PLC underscores the values of Scouting and teamwork and promotes the concepts of servant leadership.
 Open to all programs.

-Designed for leadership in all program areas and for Boy Scout and Venturing youth, the course focuses on Mind, Body and Spirit.
+Designed for leadership in all program areas and for Scouts BSA and Venturing youth, the course focuses on Mind, Body and Spirit.
 Learning objectives include: the ability to define physical wellness; identify ways to improve the wellness of the mind, body, and spirit; describe the role self-responsibility plays in wellness; and answer questions about nutrition.

 An action-packed training for adult Cub Scout Leaders, Pack Committee Members, parents of Cub Scouts and just Cub Scout-related persons.
 Spend the day learning new ideas and having hands-on experiences that will enable you to deliver and support a fun-filled, exciting program to Cub Scouts.

-A forum for leaders and parents in the Boy Scout program to discuss topics of interest, both formally and informally, learn about upcoming district and council events and programs, and meet and exchange ideas with other leaders from the district.
-Open to all adults involved with the Boy Scout program.
-Registered troop leaders are especially encouraged to attend.
+A forum for leaders and parents to discuss topics of interest, both formally and informally, learn about upcoming district and council events and programs, and meet and exchange ideas with other leaders from the district.
+Open to all adults involved with the Cub Scout, Scouts BSA, and Venturing programs.
+Registered unit leaders are especially encouraged to attend.

 ScoutParents Unit Coordinator Fast Start